MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1416-Emergency-Agricultural-Disaster-Assistance-Programs/subpart-A-General-Provisions-Supplemental-Agricultural-Disaster-Assistance-Programs/section-1416.3.md

 (2) Resident alien; for purposes of this part, resident alien means “lawful alien”;

-(3) Partnership of citizens of the United States; or
+(3) Partnership of citizens of the United States;

-(4) Corporation, limited liability company, or other organizational structure organized under State law.
+(4) Corporation, limited liability company, or other organizational structure organized under State law; or

+(5) Indian Tribe or Tribal organization, as defined in section 4(b) of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+5304).

 [79 FR 21097, Apr.
 14, 2014, as amended at 83 FR 49463, Oct.
-2, 2018]
+2, 2018; 85 FR 10963, Feb.
+26, 2020]